|Project by Carey Mitchell||posted 02-10-2013 04:38 PM||2678 views||6 times favorited||10 comments|

 I have built several of these for my vintage bamboo fly rods.
 This one is done with 3/16” thick maple strips, alternated with lacewood.
-Getting the 60 degree bevel on long thin strips was a challenge, then had to design a jig for the glue-up.
+Getting the 30 degree bevel on long thin strips was a bit of a safety challenge, then had to design a jig for the glue-up.

 A second challenge was the brackets for the leather handle.
 They are made of 3/16 brass rod.
 Filed 45 degree notches, heated, bent and silver soldered.
 Made the plates of 1/16 brass and soldered the rods in.